-The garage office number is (713) 655-0732 and handles all routine matters including the issuance of monthly passes and tickets.
+SP+ operates the parking facilities.
+If you have questions about access issues or parking (including billing and payments), please contact SP+ at (713) 757-0019.
+They handle all routine matters including the issuance of monthly passes and tickets.
 Issues with regard to service and courtesy should be addressed with the parking manager.
+Before you move-in, you will be provided the necessary parking cards and parking information.